staubibr/arslab-web/app-gis/readme.md

 Modern open-source GIS libraries, such as OpenLayers, provide developers with the necessary tools to load and display data into dynamic map-based web applications.
 OpenLayers' is entirely free, easy to customize, and supports vector data rendering.
 D3JS, a lightweight data visualization library, also has some limited mapping capability that could be incorporated into a map-based web application.

+Outline for writing:
+- The evolution of GIS web apps?
+  - Tools available
+  - Why have they become so useful now?
+  - Their use casess
+- Where do we fit in?
+How did we accomplish it?

+The current COVID-19 pandemic has negatively affected the lives of arguably billions around the globe.
+The ongoing tensions caused by the pandemic has revealed a lot of holes in local, national, and global plans for handling outbreaks.

+In relation to current studies of COVID-19 (as well as future pandemics), such an application will be available on the web for remote collaboration and use by practitioners.
+Why remote collaboration? (summarize the points to maybe show why software such as this is useful if implemented on a global scale?)
+- Throughout the last decade, online resources like Zoom and Slack have continued developing and have proved extremely useful in adapting to the current pandemic ([Levy, 2020](https://www.cnbc.com/2020/05/11/work-from-home-is-here-to-stay-after-coronavirus.html))
+- Confinement / restrictions
+- One might hypothesize that a lot of jobs in the digital sphere may permanently move into being optionally or completely remote.
+It **(remove expletive)** will be interesting to analyze whether the pandemic has caused this shift of focus towards remote workers, or whether jobs in the digital sphere were heading this way regardless.
+- If employers were to remove the restriction of location for employment, it **(remove expletive)** may allow employers to focus more on the merits and qualifications (equity?) of their candidates rather than whether they live in the correct city or not.
+- Many geographical factors play a role in hindering a person’s career choices or a company’s growth and operations.
+For example, certain companies and digital programs may require a constant access to the internet, making a stable internet connection a requirement for their operations.

 ## Getting Started (Users):
 [![gif](/app-gis/demo.gif)](https://www.youtube.com/watch?v=eAaeGtoMDUQ)
 - Open the [GIS Simulation Explorer](https://staubibr.github.io/arslab-web/app-gis/index.html) in Chrome